Haus Vaterland: Third Reich and World War II

 In the Nazi years, the mix of restaurants was modified and the Jewish Kempinskis had to sell the building for a pittance to "Aryans" and leave the country.
 A 1936 French film, Les Loups entre eux (English title: The Sequel to Second Bureau), features scenes in Haus Vaterland, including "the Horst Wessel song booming from the loud-speaker".
 The business continued to host throngs of customers even after Berlin began to suffer heavy bombing by the Allies.
-In 1943 the building was damaged, particularly in the central section, in the raid on the night of 22 November that destroyed much of the centre of the city.
-On 2 February 1945 it was bombed out, only the walls left standing.
+In 1943 the building was damaged, particularly in the central section, in the British night Air-raid on the nights of 22 and 23 November that destroyed much of the centre of the city including the department store KaDeWe..
+On 3 February 1945 it was bombed out by the U.S.A.A.F. during a daylight raid, only the walls left standing.

 Under occupation

 After the war, Potsdamer Platz was the point where three of the four Allied occupation zones met.
-The ruined Haus Vaterland was in the Russian sector, but had doors to both the British and the American.
+The ruined Haus Vaterland was in the Soviet sector, but had doors to both the British and the American.
 In 1947, Café Vaterland was reopened in an acclaimed gesture of will to rebuild the city, and in 1948 the Communist cabaret Frischer Wind was playing there, while because of its position on the sector lines, it was a hotbed of spying, flight from the East, and black marketing in currency and goods.